-NEI data science helps managers bring their information to bear on projects of varying scope.
-NEI accesses several branches of theoretical and applied data science to create a high-end product.
+Data science empowers managers to bring their information to bear on their projects.
+NEI uses several branches of theoretical and applied data science to assist in decision making.
 These include:

 NEI specializes in accessing, cleaning, and integrating large public data sources into the biological data sets collected for or by our clients.

 Information theoretic techniques